smileysim01/BigQuery_LoanAnalysis/README.md

 Learning objectives:

-combine data from a variety of soures to compute results in BigQuery query live results from a Google form/sheet perform spatial joins train and evaluate models using BigQuery
+combine data from a variety of soures to compute results in BigQuery;
+query live results from a Google form/sheet;
+perform spatial joins;
+train and evaluate models using BigQuery;